This event is now sold out. To join the waitlist, email email@example.com or call (603) 646-9159.

 At this exclusive Dartmouth event, Susan Ackerman ’80, the Preston H. Kelsey Professor in Religion, will speak about the scrolls and their importance to world religions.
 Professor Ackerman is a specialist in the religion of ancient Israel and the religions of Israel's neighbors (Mesopotamia, Egypt, and Canaan), an interest she first developed as an undergraduate religion major at Dartmouth.

-After a presentation by Professor Ackerman, alumni will have the opportunity to view the exhibitions.
+After a presentation by Professor Ackerman, alumni, family, and friends will have the opportunity to view the exhibitions.
 This will be a timed-entry experience, because there is a short video introduction to the exhibition.
-As a result, 40 people will be allowed in every 10 minutes.
+As a result, 45 people will be allowed in every 10 minutes.

 6 p.m.
 Welcome and registration